Discover the Best Regional Food and Drink in France!

 Specialities of the Limousin

-- Chestnuts - sweet chestnuts
+- Chestnuts - Sweet chestnuts in savoury and sweet preparations

 - Cruesois - a very soft and moist hazelnut and butter cake